atl97853/computer-science-self-learning/06_software_construction_6031/02_basic_java/02_basic_java_01.md

 - An interface can extend another, more general interface:
   - The *List interface* extends the *Collection interface*.
   - This means that all of the methods required by the *Collection interface* will also be required for all lists.
 - Interfaces are like interstitial glue that holds program components together.
+- List, Set, and Map are all interfaces: they define how these respective types work, but they don’t provide implementation code.
+There are several advantages, but one potential advantage is that we, the users of these types, get to choose different implementations in different situations. *(go to 02_basic_java_02 - ArrayLists and LinkedLists)*

 <br>Uses of interfaces:
 ```